merge-api/merge-hris-php/docs/Api/EmployeePayrollRunsApi.md

 $employee_id = 'employee_id_example'; // string | If provided, will only return employee payroll runs for this employee.
 $ended_after = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return employee payroll runs ended after this datetime.
 $ended_before = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return employee payroll runs ended before this datetime.
-$expand = employee,payroll_run; // string | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces.
 $include_remote_data = True; // bool | Whether to include the original data Merge fetched from the third-party to produce these models.
 $modified_after = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return objects modified after this datetime.
 $modified_before = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return objects modified before this datetime.